charly3pins/blog/content/about/_index.md

 +++
-title = "About"
+title = "About me 👋"
-description = "A little bit about me"
 +++
 I believe in the power of clear communication and setting expectations establishing a foundation of trust and transparency with my team.